LibreCAD/docs/guides/dwg-setup.rst

 Layers
 ------

-One of LibreCAD's key features is the ability to use layers.
-Layers help organize drawings by allowing users to place and manage related entities.
-Traditional manual drafting used a similar approach.
-The layers were often drawn on separate transparent sheets of paper.
-These sheets were then overlaid one on top of another to produce final drawings.
+Use layers to organize the drawings by allowing users to place and manage related entities.

-Whether for engineering, architectural, construction, manufacturing or other types, layers were used to show different aspects on the drawing.
-Layers could be added to show centre lines or dimensions on an engineering or manufacturing drawings, or to show different building systems on architectural drawings such as exterior walls, partitions, electrical, HVAC, grid lines, etc.  While one layer can contain multiple entities, every entity in a drawing can only be associated with single layer.
-Typically entities with common *functions* or attributes are put on the same layer.
-For example, all the walls in a floor plan drawing would be put on a layer named "Walls".

 Layers have an added advantage that all the :ref:`pen <entity-pen>` attributes can be assigned to a layer.
 Every entity on that layer will adopt the attributes that have been assigned to that layer.
 However, the attributes assigned by the layer can be overridden for entities if necessary.
 In the above example a line thickness can applied to all entities on the "Walls" layer by changing the "Layer Settings" for that layer.

 ..
 Note::